bigcommerce/dev-docs/docs/api-docs/channels/channel-webhooks.md

 {
   "scope": "store/channel/{channel_id}/cart/created", // replace {channel_id} with the actual channel_id
-  "destination": "https://665b65a6.ngrok.io/webhooks", // Replace 6a35e97b.ngrok.io with your HTTPS tunnel URL "is_active": true
+  "destination": "https://placeholder.ngrok.io/webhooks", // replace placeholder.ngrok.io with your HTTPS tunnel URL "is_active": true
 }
 ```

 <!-- theme: info -->
-> #### Note
+> #### Notes
 > * The `destination` URL must be served on port **443**; custom ports are not currently supported.
-> * Make sure to replace {channel_id} with the actual channel ID number subscribed to receive each of the events.
-> * Make sure to replace 6a35e97b.ngrok.io with your ngrok HTTPS tunnel URL.
-> * Following the creation of a webhook, it can take up to one minute for BigCommerce to start making `POST` requests to the destination server.
+> * It can take up to one minute for a newly created webhook to work.

 For information on creating a webhook, consult the [creating a webhook section of the Webhooks Overview](/api-docs/getting-started/webhooks/about-webhooks#creating-a-webhook).